kashirin-alex/swc-db/docs/configure/properties/manager.md

-# Manager - Configuration Properties
+# The SWC-DB Manager - Configuration Properties